Hinesburg Town Forest

 The Hinesburg Town Forest is located at the eastern end of Hayden Hill Road in eastern Hinesburg, Vermont.
 The forest covers of 836 acre of mixed woodland, and is managed by the town as a conservation and recreation resource.
 It was listed on the National Register of Historic Places in 2016 as a good example of a municipally managed forest in the state of Vermont.
+The forest trails cross a local dairy farm through property tax easements arranged with the community, and as a result, cattle can sometimes be found grazing in the fields or even wandering along trails.

 Setting

 The Hinesburg Town Forest is located on its eastern border with neighboring Huntington, in the foothills of the Green Mountains which rise to the east.
 It consists of two parcels of land, which meet at a corner through which Hayden Hill Road passes.
 The road runs along the northern border of the larger southern parcel, with an unmaintained portion of roadway joining two maintained sections.
 Public parking lots are found at the ends of the two maintained sections of Hayden Hill Road, as well as in the main parcel's southeast corner where Economou Road provides access from Huntington.

 The main geographic features of the forest are a knoll in the smaller northern parcel, and a U-shaped ridge (open to the east) in the main parcel.
 The main parcel is accessible via hiking and mountain biking trails, and a multipurpose trail open to ATVs, horses, and bicycles joining the parking areas of Hayden Hill West and Economou Road.
 Popular trails include Maiden, Passing the Horizon, Dragon's Tail, Homestead, and Eagle's Trail.

+The forest itself is a dynamic example of a second-growth forest scattered with large old sugar maples evidencing syrup harvesting from the 19th century.
+Dominant species in the forest are sugar maple and American beech, but also scatterings of white-cedars on outcrops.
+Areas of the forest closer to Hinesburg village have feral apple trees and other agricultural relicts growing as well.